By Beta Dad | Last Updated: July 25th, 2017

 When using a non-digital (glass) thermometer, you should wait at least 10 min before starting the procedure if you have eaten or drank anything hot or cold.

-The process for this is as follows:
+The process for a non-digital version is as follows:

 - Remove the thermometer from its holder